 Safety Check!
 How to keep your iOS devices stalker free

-How to perform an emergency safety check on your iPhone
+Perform an emergency safety check to quickly disconnect apps and people from your iPhone

 Apple makes it easy for anyone to offer their close friends and family access to their iPhone.
 You can set people as your emergency contacts, keep them informed of your whereabouts, and more.
 The same goes for your installed apps, many of which have permission to read a ton of your data and access your sensors like your location, photos, camera, microphone, and contacts.